 Manchester Diocese also operates an ‘Audit Inspection Scheme’ in liaison with the HMRC, as well as providing training, assistance and updates for Gift Aid secretaries and treasurers.
 With our help and support there is no reason for your church to struggle with keeping up to date with its Gift Aid claims.

-For help, further information or to join the scheme, please contact The Gift Aid Adviser or Gift Aid Administrative Assistant.
+For help, further information or to join the scheme, please contact one of the team using the details below.

 Digital Giving Officer: Gift Aid